Trusted

 Join our Trading Community on Telegram

-Inherent crypto market volatility
+Crypto market volatility

 DCA beats volatility

-With that said, DCA investing strategy can also:
+With that said, the DCA investing strategy:

 In a nutshell, dollar-cost averaging is dividing the risk by dividing the money allocated for investing over a prolonged period of time.
 This requires discipline and resistance to market FUD (fear, uncertainty, doubt).